tswanepoel/flight-display/README.md

 > GitHub flow (or Git flow, if you must).

 ## Continuous integration
-> Build PRs, use GitVersion for automatic versioning, run unit tests and integration tests, build & publish artefacts only once, blue/green deployment means to spin up and running canary tests on new env before tearing down env.
+> Build PRs, use GitVersion for automatic versioning, run unit tests and integration tests, build & publish artefacts only once, blue/green deployment means to spin up and run canary tests on new env before tearing down old env.